AS SHARK TANK star Lori Greiner once said, “Entrepreneurs are the only people who will work 80 hours a week to avoid working 40 hours a week.”

 What about the winning team?
 They brought home a whopping $650.
 How did they do it?
 They took the project one step further, not paying attention to either the $5 available or the two-hour time frame.
 They realized their most valuable asset was the one-slide presentation they were to give to a class of Stanford students.
 The team sold the one-page slide, as well as their three minutes of presentation time, as an advertisement to a local business looking to recruit Stanford students.

 Have you always dreamed of starting your own business or side hustle?
 The lesson from the Stanford students: Forget the financial obstacles—and think creatively about how to get started.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
-Ross’s previous blogs include Cut It Out, Too Familiar and Hole-in-One.
+Ross’s previous articles include Cut It Out, Too Familiar and Hole-in-One.
 Follow Ross on Twitter @RossVMenke.